 During the 90s, Twain and her then-husband Robert ‘Mutt’ Lange were a formidable force at the peak of her career; her voice and songwriting, coupled with his polished productions, leading them to success in a cross-genre, international landscape.

-Here, we take a look at 15 of Twain’s biggest hits.
+Here, we pick out a list of 15 of Shania Twain's best songs.

 Taken from Twain’s debut album, this song was released as her second single but didn’t make much of a dent on the country charts, peaking at no. 55.
 Nevertheless, it’s a short, sweet and fun, written by Sam Hogin and fellow country star Gretchen Peters.
 The music video, meanwhile, gained some serious traction – directed by Sean Penn, it featured late actors Scott Plank and Charles Durning.